-In conclusion, we have summarized existing theoretical results describing the early, stochastic dynamics of an epidemic, and we have developed new results on the mean epidemic size trajectory.
-We have outlined how to compute the establishment probability and combined it with the deterministic McKendrick-von Foerster equation to obtain a precise description of the expected epidemic size of an establishing epidemic over time.
+In conclusion, we have summarised existing theoretical results describing the early, stochastic dynamics of an epidemic, and developed new results on the mean epidemic size trajectory.
+We combined the establishment probability with the deterministic McKendrick-von Foerster equation to obtain a precise description of the expected epidemic size of an establishing epidemic over time.
 As an application, we approximated the probability distribution for the timing of a first infected individual in an epidemic cluster.
-This distribution can be used to estimate, for example, the emergence of new variants of a pathogen, like the SARS-CoV-2 variant of concern B.1.1.7.
-In addition, we derived analytical approximations on the effect of mass testing and the minimal testing frequency to detect clusters below a certain size.
+This distribution can be used to estimate, for example, the emergence of new variants of a pathogen, like the Alpha variant.
+In addition, we derived the minimal testing frequency to detect clusters below a certain size.
 These applications are relevant from a public health perspective and could be used to guide the policy to contain and fight any infectious disease.